Artist’s Statement, by M. Camille Day

 M. Camille Day, known as Candy to friends and family, is an artist from North Georgia, committed to capturing the people and places of Georgia and beyond.
 Her desire to expand her painting ability and her emergence as a full-time artist has led Camille to Europe as well as many places in the U. S. where she enjoys painting en plein air (in the open air) as well as in her studio.
 She is continuously inspired by the varied landscapes of the natural world, its people, animals and common places where beauty is sometimes overlooked.

 Although she is largely self-taught and has been painting and drawing since childhood, Camille has had the benefit of studying under such great artists as Ann Templeton, Maggie Price, Alan Flattmann, Thomas Nash, and many others.
 As she tells of these experiences, “Each session with such wonderful instructors enables me to reach further into the well of my own abilities and translate not only what I see as beautiful to the viewer, but to make them feel why I chose that subject to paint.”

 Today, Camille maintains a gallery/studio space in The Art Center, Blue Ridge Mountains Art Association, in Blue Ridge, GA, where she also teaches.
-She is also an active member of the Southeastern Pastel Society, a Signature Member of the Women Painters of the Southeast, Oil Painters of America, the Pastel Society of America, the American Impressionist Society and the Southern Appalachian Artist Guild, where she is Signature Member and past President.
-She has won numerous awards and her work has been juried into many national and international shows, many of which are now in private collection.
+She is a Signature Member of the Women Painters of the Southeast, Oil Painters of America, the Pastel Society of America, the American Impressionist Society and the Southern Appalachian Artist Guild, where she is Signature Member and past President.
+Most recently, she has earned the Member of Excellence designation from the Southeastern Pastel Society.
+Camille Day has won numerous awards and her work has been juried into many national and international shows, many of which are now in private collection.
 The artwork of M. Camille Day can be viewed here online and by appointment at her studio.